 Those new to chicken-keeping may never have heard of a chicken saddle or chicken diaper, but if you keep chickens, chances are, you’re likely to need one sooner or later.
 Why would you ever need a saddle or diaper for a chicken?
 Good question.

-Chicken diapers are used not only for house chickens, but for times when a chicken becomes house-bound due to a serious injury or illness and needs close supervision.
+Chicken diapers are used not only for house chickens, but for times when a chicken becomes house-bound due to a serious injury or illness requiring close supervision.
 The diapers provide the chicken-keeper with the option not to keep their pet penned-up in a crate or cage for the duration of their recovery.
 They are easy to put on, adjustable and have a waterproof liner in the pouch.
-Diaper inserts that slip inside the pouch and remove for cleaning.
-The ‘V’ shape allows it to cup around the chicken’s tail to provide a good fit; it won’t slip off or be too restricting on the bird.
+The ‘V’ shape allows it to cup around the chicken’s tail to provide a good fit.